Daily journaling is a voyage to inner peace.

 What’s something from your past that you are thankful you gave up on?
 Why?

-Give yourself the space to hear your own voice—your own soul.
+Give yourself the space to hear your own voice — your own soul.
 Too many of us listen to the noise of the world and get lost in the crowd.
-Stand strong!
+Stand strong today!
 Live by choice, not by chance.
 Work to grow, not compete.
 Choose to listen to yourself, not the jumbled opinions of everyone else.

 What has your inner voice been trying to tell you lately?
 What does it mean?